path-cc/path-cc.github.io/about.md

-PATh brings together two entities with a strong history of supporting dHTC-enabled research: the Center for High Throughput Computing (CHTC) and the Open Science Grid (OSG) Consortium.
-The team that founded CHTC at University of Wisconsin–Madison pioneered, in the mid 1990s, the concept and principles of HTC and has advanced and sustained the HTCondor Software Suite (HTCSS) ever since.
+PATh brings together two entities with a strong history of supporting dHTC-enabled research: the Center for High Throughput Computing (CHTC) and the
+<a href="http://www.opensciencegrid.org/">Open Science Grid (OSG)</a> Consortium.
+The team that founded CHTC at University of
+Wisconsin–Madison pioneered, in the mid 1990s, the concept and principles of HTC and has advanced and sustained the <a href="http://research.cs.wisc.edu/htcondor/">HTCondor Software Suite (HTCSS)</a> ever since.
 Roughly in parallel and driven by the needs of physics researchers, a diverse and multidisciplinary collaboration laid the foundation of the OSG in the late 1990s to develop, deploy, operate, and sustain a shared and global